 THIS DATE IN HISTORY: Sept.
 16

 1998: Longtime Quebec Nordiques teammates Peter Stastny and Michel Goulet are announced as two of the newest members of the Hockey Hall of Fame.
-Roy Conacher, a star with the Boston Bruins before World War II and with the Chicago Blackhawks after the war, is also named to the Hall.
+Roy Conacher, a star with the Bruins before World War II and with the Chicago Blackhawks after the war, is also named to the Hall.

 Video: Peter Stastny became first rookie to have 100 points